I’ll never forget the first time I saw Pastor Victor preach.

 When I first met Victor, he was one of the angriest pastors I’d ever seen.
 His reputation was “Be careful around Victor, you don’t want to set him off.”
 He was right and everyone else was wrong.
-He was duty bound and always reminding everyone of their obligations.
+He was duty-bound and always reminding everyone of their obligations.

 I felt for him because I’m the same way!

-But after coming alongside him for over a year, discipling him and taking him back to the gospel, bit by bit, Victor began to see that he wasn’t exhibiting Christ’s compassion, but instead judged others by their sin.
+But after coming alongside him for over a year, discipling him, and taking him back to the gospel, bit by bit, Victor began to see that he wasn’t exhibiting Christ’s compassion but instead judged others by their sin.
 And that he had not been teaching the gospel but instead a type of moralism.

 Those things began to break him.

-Just 5 months later – on his 10th year anniversary celebration of pastoring at his church – he stood up in front of his congregation and said, “Why are any of you still here?
+Just 5 months later – on his 10th-year anniversary celebration of pastoring at his church – he stood up in front of his congregation and said, “Why are any of you still here?
 This has got to be the worst church in town.
 And I’m convinced I’m the worst pastor.
 I’ve failed you.”

 His congregation was shocked – and amazed.

 This confession and humbling began a work in Victor and the congregation that continues to this day.
 He’s relaxed, loving, generous, and quick to laugh.
-Very others focused.
+Very others-focused.

 And now, when you walk into his church, there is an air of love and peace.
 People arrive early to hang with each other.
-Afterwards they hang out for a long while – so long that the pastors have to kick them out because they have to do other things!
+Afterward they hang out for a long while – so long that the pastors have to kick them out because they have to do other things!
 It’s a beautiful sign that the gospel is changing hearts because they are starting to enter into community and fellowship.